balrog-kun/openbgc/README.md

 This is the case with the excellent PilotFly H2 gimbal, which this code is currently tested on.
 Very robust design and seemingly full firmware compatibility with other models and manufacturers as well as with DIY gimbals using SimpleBGC32 controllers or their clones.
 PilotFly H2 uses a tiny, round controller PCB which is not offered by BasecamElectronics but matches their schematics and the gimbal overall connection layout matches the SimpleBGC32 recommended encoder-enabled modular design.

-This code is not at a Proof of Concept stage yet.
-This README will be updated when that milestone is reached.
 Most code here is currently a least-effort minimum to get something working.
-Right now there are IMU drivers with an AHRS algorithm, encoder reading, LED control, some autodetect/autocalibrate/self-test and bootloader/flashing management (but no reflashing from GUI yet), rough motor driver support.
+Right now there are IMU drivers with an AHRS algorithm, encoder reading, LED control, some autodetect/autocalibrate/self-test and bootloader/flashing management (but no reflashing from GUI yet), rough motor driver support, RC channel and MODE button inputs.
 It is easily possible to go back to original firmware but make sure to back all your settings up.

 ## Motivation